K-G-Witt/project1-team4/README.md

 ## Installation and Run Instructions:
+### Raw data .csv files:
+The subfolder, titled **Resources**, contains the following four raw datafiles, saved in .csv format:
+1. OSMI 2014 Mental Health in Tech Survey Results.csv
+2. OSMI 2020 Mental Health in Tech Survey Results.csv
+3. OSMI 2021 Mental Health in Tech Survey Results.csv
+4. OSMI 2022 Mental Health in Tech Survey Results.csv

+### Script execution:
 Executing the script in the **rcl_file** Jupyter Lab Notbook will generate all the analyses and exhibits used in this project.

+## Visualisations:
+All visualisations used in this project are saved to a subfolder titled **Exhibits**.

 ## Usage Instructions:

 ## Datasets:
 Mental Health in the Tech Workplace.
 Resouces available from: https://osmhhelp.org/research.html (accessed 2 April 2024).

 ## Credits:
 This code was compiled and written by James Radford, Katrina Witt, Erin Nicol, and Joyce Xu for Project 1 in the 2024 Data Analytics Boot Camp hosted by Monash University.
 Additional credits are declared below: